 - Female orcas are thought to live to 80 years of age or more.

-- The dorsal fin of a male orca is up to two metres tall.
+- The dorsal fin of a male orca is up to 6 feet (2 meters) tall.

-- Orcas are extremely fast swimmers and have been recorded at speeds of up to 54kph.
+- Orcas are extremely fast swimmers and have been recorded at speeds of up to 33.5 mph (54 kph).

-- A wild orca pod can cover over 160 kilometres a day, foraging and socialising.
+- A wild orca pod can cover over 99 miles (160 kilometers) a day, foraging and socializing.

 - They were give the name "killer whale" by ancient sailors who saw them preying on large whales.